clarkfitzg/phd_research/notes/source_filter.md

 Actually might be useful here to use Nick's idea of "flattening" the code, since then I don't have to deal with nesting.

+### Ryan's example

+Today (12 Mar 18) Ryan Peek showed me a use case for source filtering on genomic data.
+His use case consists of the following steps:

+- read in a 155K x 1141 flat text file
+- transform it using dplyr (all stuff that could be done in DB)
+- produce a much smaller table for plotting

 ### Scratch